 Voluntary gross motor activities, such as games, running, dance, and other active movements wire the brain to make more efficient connections.
 This supports later academic learning.
 We should be encouraging more, not less, physical activity in our classrooms.

+Stressed brains can’t learn, which is why reducing stress in classrooms is a valuable strategy for teaching to the brain.
 Chronic stress is a very real issue at schools for both staff and students.
 Recent studies suggest 30-50% of all students felt moderately or greatly stressed every day.
 For those from poverty, the numbers can be higher.
 Teach children better coping skills, offer them predictability, social support, and control over some of their choices.
+You can find more information about stress in children in this helpful article by Harvard Center for the Developing Child.

 Don’t expect children to be ready to learn the same thing at the same time.
 This contradicts research that says all children have different rates of brain maturation.
 Celebrate the unique differences, abilities, talents, and interests that children bring to your classroom.